Core collapse in resonant self-interacting dark matter across two decades in halo mass: Introduction

 Consequently, it is crucial to investigate non-standard DM models that may resolve these small-scale tensions.
 One possibility is self-interacting dark matter (SIDM), a class of models proposed and studied over the past three decades \citep[e.g.,][]{Carlson1992, deLaix1995, Firmani2000,Spergel2000}.
 These models are often motivated by hidden dark sector extensions to the Standard Model~\citep[e.g.,][]{Ackerman2009,Arkani-Hamed2009,Feng2009,Feng2010,Loeb2011,vandenAarssen2012,CyrRacine2013,Tulin2013,Cline2014}.
 SIDM can potentially address small-scale issues \citep[see the review by][and references therein]{Tulin2018} by enabling efficient heat conduction, which yields isothermal, cored density profiles at halo centers \citep[e.g.,][]{Vogelsberger2012, Rocha2013, Zavala2013, Elbert2015,Shen2022-sidm}.
 SIDM halos also show stronger responses to the variations in both halo concentrations and the gravitational potential provided by baryonic matter, offering a possible explanation for the diversity problem \citep[e.g.,][]{Kamada2017,Creasey2017,Omid2020,Oman2015,Kaplinghat2019,Jiang2023}.

-One key prediction of SIDM models is that some fraction of halos should experience the ``gravothermal catastrophe''~\citep[e.g.,][]{Bell1968,Bell1980} and ultimately collapse into structures extremely high central densities \citep[e.g.,][]{Burkert2000,Kochanek2000,Balberg2002,Colin2002,Koda2011,Vogelsberger2012,Elbert2015,Correa2021,Shen2021,Slone+23}.
+One key prediction of SIDM models is that some fraction of halos should experience the ``gravothermal catastrophe''~\citep[e.g.,][]{Bell1968,Bell1980} and ultimately collapse into structures with extremely high central densities \citep[e.g.,][]{Burkert2000,Kochanek2000,Balberg2002,Colin2002,Koda2011,Vogelsberger2012,Elbert2015,Correa2021,Shen2021,Slone+23}.
 These core collapsed halos could contribute to the diversity of galactic rotation curves, and have pronounced gravitational lensing signatures \citep[e.g.][]{Gilman+21}.

 Most studies of SIDM models in the context of core collapse have focused on either constant cross sections or relatively simple, monotonic velocity dependencies.
 In recent years, the scope of investigation has broadened to encompass a variety of cross sections that emerge from more complex dark sectors~\cite{Tulin_2013,Tulin13,Chu++20,Gilman+23,Kamada+24}.
 In \cite{Tran2024_1} and this follow-up paper, we examine a family of SIDM models featuring resonances in the cross section, leading to an order-of-magnitude enhancement of scattering near the characteristic relative velocity.
 These features can manifest as pronounced peaks, multiple peaks, or broader regions of suppression or amplification across different velocities.
-In these scenarios, the cross section amplitude can vary substantially throughout a halo’s radius, with the implication that the cross section strength "seen" by a halo changes as a function of radius when pronounced resonances are present.
+In these scenarios, the cross section amplitude can vary substantially throughout a halo’s radius, with the implication that the cross section strength ``seen'' by a halo changes as a function of radius when pronounced resonances are present.

 In~\citep{Tran2024_1}, we investigated the gravothermal collapse of SIDM halos exhibiting a single strong resonance feature in the cross section by performing idealized N-body simulations of isolated halos.
 In this paper, we extend the analysis to halos with multiple resonances in the cross section, and cover a wider range of halo masses.
 We have two main goals: First, we will assess more comprehensively how the evolution of a halo with a resonant cross section depends on the central velocity dispersion of the halo, as determined by the halo mass.
-Second, we will examine to what degree self-similar structural evolution seen in SIDM models with velocity-independent cross sections holds for halos evolving with cross sections exhibiting single and multiple resonant peaks.
+Second, we will examine to what degree self-similar structural evolution seen in SIDM models with velocity-independent cross sections is also seen in those exhibiting single and multiple resonant peaks.